Skip to main content

 Fundamentals

-The question of whether from a past employer’s wellness program can follow you to a new job touches upon a deep-seated need for personal sovereignty over our own biological information.
+The question of whether your health data from a past employer’s wellness program can follow you to a new job touches upon a deep-seated need for personal sovereignty over our own biological information.
 Your participation in such a program, often a well-intentioned step toward understanding and improving your health, generates a sensitive and uniquely personal dataset.

 The legal architecture governing health data is designed to prevent your wellness program information from automatically transferring between past and present employers.